ParedesGab/PP5-heritage-housing-issues/README.md

 #### User Story: Feature Engineering

-+ As a **data analyst/data scientist**, I want to **feature engineer my dataset**, by removing outliers (using Winsorizer), converting categorical variables to numerical (using ordinal encoding where appropriate), performing numerical transformations for more normal distributions, and applying Smart Correlation Selection to reduce highly correlated features, so that **these steps are incorporated into the model training pipeline, following data cleaning, to optimally prepare the data, before splitting it into train and test sets.**
++ As a **data analyst/data scientist**, I want to **feature engineer my dataset**, by removing outliers (using Winsorizer), converting categorical variables to numerical (using ordinal encoding where appropriate), performing numerical transformations for more normal distributions (using YeoJohnsonTransformer), and applying Smart Correlation Selection to reduce highly correlated features, so that **these steps are incorporated into the model training pipeline, following data cleaning, to optimally prepare the data, before splitting it into train and test sets.**

 ### **Epic 5:** Model training, optimization and validation